pjotrp/bigbio/README.md

 * BigBio has a FASTA file emitter, with iterates FASTA files and iterates sequences without loading everything in memory.

+Warning: this software is experimental.
+Chech the issue list first.

 # Examples

 ## Iterate through a FASTA file